-Side by Side, a faith-based nonprofit organization that works to strengthen public schools in Laurel, Md., offers the following programs:
+Side by Side is a faith-based nonprofit organization that works to strengthen Prince George’s County elementary schools in Laurel, Md.
+It offers the following free programs.

-The seven elementary schools are Bond Mill, Deerfield Run, James H. Harrison, Laurel, Montpelier, Oaklands and Scotchtown Hills.
-Families from other schools are also welcome to attend.
-No reservations are needed; just come with your whole family!
+The partner schools are Bond Mill, Deerfield Run, James Harrison, Laurel, Montpelier and Scotchtown Hills.

-Click here to learn about the success of the fall 2012 Great Start program – and view the Great Start video at right.
+Also, learn about the success of the Great Start program last year – and view the Great Start video at right.

 Side by Side hosts an after-school homework club at Laurel Elementary School for selected students.
 The children attend for three hours each Monday, enjoying a snack, receiving help on their homework from retired teachers and other adult volunteers, and participating in reading and enrichment activities.

 Side by Side has worked with a group of parents at Laurel Elementary School, Padres Unidos por Un Futuro Mejor para Nuestros Hijos, to create a Hispanic parents guide for that and other schools in Prince George’s County.
 The guide was distributed to Laurel Elementary families in fall 2013.

 Monica moved to the U.S. at the age of 21 from her native Guatemala.
 Her mother had immigrated years before after leaving Monica with a relative.
 Monica attended a high school in New Jersey to learn English and then a community college to become a medical lab technician.
 She married Jorge, and they had a daughter, Angie.
 In September 2012, Jorge was killed in a car crash.
 A year later, Monica and Angie moved to Laurel, still grieving Jorge’s death and seeking a new start.
 Monica began attending Side by Side’s Great Start program.